How to choose the best hybrid or electric car in New Zealand in 2025

 Autonomous emergency braking

-These systems monitor what’s going on in front of you, constantly monitoring the distance to the vehicle in front.
-If that distance rapidly shrinks (because the car in front stops) it will apply the brakes if don’t do it first.
-It can be a lifesaver in cases where you might be momentarily distracted.
+This system monitors what’s going on in front of your hybrid car or EV.
+It constantly measures the distance to the vehicle in front.
+If that distance rapidly shrinks (because the car in front stops or slows suddenly), the system in your car will apply the brakes if you don’t do so first.
+This can be a lifesaver in cases where you are momentarily distracted.

 Front and rear cross traffic alert

-This feature looks out to the sides when you’re reversing out or driving forwards out of a park, and warns you if someone’s coming.
+This feature looks out to the sides when you’re reversing or driving forwards out of a park.
+It warns you if someone’s coming.
 It comes in very handy, especially when you are surrounded by taller vehicles.
-Rear cross alerts are reasonably common while front cross alerts are a newer feature that you don’t see on all models.
+Rear cross alerts are reasonably common.
+Front cross alerts feature on new hybrid and EVs, though you won’t see them on all models.

 Lane keep assist

-These systems keep you in your lane and the best ones give gentle nudges on the steering wheel to keep you in the right place when you’re on the highway.
+This system keeps your hybrid car or EV in your lane.
+The best ones gently nudge the steering wheel to keep you in the right place when you’re on the highway.
 Not all lane keep assist systems are built the same.
 Some do a really good job of keeping things straight and level – others are an intrusive pain.
 Be sure to take a car for a test drive to make sure you can work with it.

-There are a few things to keep an eye on that add to your experience of driving a vehicle and make it easy to live with:
+There are a few things to keep an eye on that add to your experience of driving a hybrid or EV and make it easy to live with.

 Adaptive cruise control

 Adaptive cruise control is one of the most useful car options available.
 It senses the speed of the vehicles in front and slows or speeds up your car to keep up with the flow of traffic.
-While you still need to pay attention, it really reduces the workload on the driver.
+While you still need to pay attention, this system really reduces the driver’s workload.

 360° camera

 Front and rear parking sensors are great at giving you some situational awareness, but the 360° camera is the best.
-This gives you a top-down view of your vehicle and makes parking a doddle, even when getting into the tightest of spots.
+This gives you a top-down view of your vehicle and makes parking easy, even into the tightest parks.

-The top down view usually gets collated from four cameras around the car – in the front, rear and each side mirror.
-Those cameras in the side mirrors have made the replacement cost of them quite horrendous, so be sure to fold the mirrors away when you park.
+The top-down view usually gets collated from four cameras around the car – in the front, rear and each side mirror.
+Having cameras in the side mirrors makes it costly to replace the mirrors – be sure to fold the mirrors away when you park.

 Head-up display (HUD)

-The HUD projects important information onto the windscreen (or dedicated screen) in the driver’s eyeline.
-The information includes current speed, speed limit and road signs (if your car detects that) and navigation instructions.
-That means you spend less time glancing down at the dials or infotainment screen and more time with your eyes on the road.
+The HUD projects important information onto the car’s windscreen (or a dedicated screen) in the driver’s eyeline.
+The information can include current speed, speed limit, road signs and navigation instructions.
+That means you spend less time checking the dials or infotainment screen in your hybrid car or EV and more time looking at the road.

-The quality of these systems varies by brand and just about all of them are hard to see in bright sun when you’re wearing sunglasses.
-However, they do come in handy at other times.
+The quality of these systems varies by brand.
+Just about all of them are hard to see in bright sun when you’re wearing sunglasses.

-CarPlay from Apple and Android Auto bypasses the usual setup of your car’s infotainment screen and projects a version of your phone screen instead.
-You can make calls on the fly, but it really comes into its own when you use it for navigation or to stream music.
-It’s much faster and easier to use your phone for starting navigation or selecting a playlist before taking off, and your phone’s voice assistant works with it too.
-Just be sure that your mobile plan has enough data to do it!
+Apple CarPlay and Android Auto bypass the usual set-up of your hybrid car or EV’s infotainment screen and projects a version of your phone onto the screen instead.
+You can use these systems to make calls or send messages.
+However, they really come into their own when you use them for navigation or to stream music.
+They’re much faster and easier to use than the vehicle’s system.
+Your phone’s voice assistant will work with them, too – just be sure your mobile plan has enough data to do it!

-The latest and greatest versions are wireless so you can leave your phone in your bag or pocket and still project onto your car’s infotainment screen.
+The latest versions are wireless.
+This means you can leave your phone in your bag or pocket and still project onto your car’s infotainment screen.

 Manufacturers will always pack more features and accessories into vehicles to try and entice you to buy a particular model.
 Just be sure to think it through.
-If they serve no purpose to you, they’re a waste of money.
+If you will never use the features, they’re a waste of money.

 Seven seats

-Great if you use it, but if they spend all their time folded away, you’re paying extra for an unused feature.
+Great if you’ll use all the extra seats, but if they spend all their time folded away, you’re paying more for nothing.

 Off-road capability in the city

-A high SUV can be nice to drive in town, but all-wheel drive vehicles tend to cost more than their counterparts.
-If you don’t ever venture offroad, you don’t need that capability.
-You can still have that high driving position that you covet, just pay less for a two-wheel drive version instead.
+A high SUV can be nice to drive in town, but all-wheel drive vehicles tend to cost more than a standard hybrid car or EV.
+If you don’t ever drive offroad, you don’t need that capability.
+You can still find that high driving position in a two-wheel drive version – you’ll just pay less for it.

 Luxury items and brands

 Do you really need walnut trim or carbon fibre detailing?
 No, but it is nice though.
-Just go in knowing that luxury brands and accessories get smashed by the depreciation stick.
+Just go in knowing that luxury brands and accessories get smashed with depreciation.

 Rear seat entertainment

-You pay a lot for this feature when a tablet or device like a Nintendo Switch will cover everything the screen promises and more.
+You’ll pay a lot for this feature.
+However, a tablet or device like a Nintendo Switch will provide everything the screen promises and more.

 Gesture control

-Gesture control has been introduced to some luxury brands as a means to adjust certain settings in the vehicle like adjusting the volume.
+Gesture control has been introduced to some luxury brands, like BMW.
+It controls certain settings in the vehicle, like adjusting the volume.
 This tech is in its infancy and is hard to use at present.

 Insurance costs

-Before making your final decision to buy a vehicle, be sure to get a quote from an insurance company first.
-You may be surprised at the extra you need to pay, especially when upgrading to a more expensive vehicle.
+Before making your final decision to buy a hybrid car or EV, be sure to get a quote from an insurance company.
+You may be surprised at the extra premium you’ll need to pay, especially when upgrading to a more expensive vehicle.
 Do your sums and make sure you can afford it.

 Choose the right car insurer with our buying guide.